mrakgr/Trading-Journal/journal_2025.md

 How Did Online Poker Bots Get This Redline?

 This guy is studying online poker bots.
 I'll watch this video tomorrow.

+11/17/2025

+11am.
+This recent failure to make ML work is interesting because I can no longer hide.
+Poker aside, this begs the question of how exactly do I intend to do quant trading?

+Will I try training a NN?
+Or will I do something else?
+If so what?

+The answer is obvious.

+Tabular methods.

+Nothing else works.
+Nothing else comes close to working.

+I can make poker work with tabular methods.

+I can do proper data science with tabular methods.

+Why don't I leave 'ML' aside and focus on what I am really good at?

+The integer pickler that I did is the world telling me which way I should go.